Hardy Perennial Flowers to Brighten Your Garden in Summers

 The flower seeds can be sown in ordinary soil and are not particular about pH.

-The soil needs to be well-drained as heavy clay soil will not let it bloom.
+The soil needs to be well-drained, as heavy clay soil will not let it bloom.

-There is no need for fertilizers as poor soil encourages more flowering in Gaillardia perennials.
+There is no need for fertilizers, as poor soil encourages more flowering in Gaillardia perennials.

 Gaillardia Seeds and Live Plants are available on Amazon.com

->Great Article on Perennial Flowering Ground Covers
+>Here’s a Great Article on Perennial Flowering Ground Covers

 4. LUPINE

+Lupine can be an annual or perennial flower.
 They grow wild in some parts of the US.
-Perennial Lupine act as hosts to the larvae of certain butterfly species.
+Perennial lupines act as hosts to the larvae of certain butterfly species.
+They are tall, spiky, colorful flowers that stand out in the garden.

-Planting Zone:
+Planting Zone: Zones 4-8

 Hardiness: